Beef tartare is traditionally served with a raw egg yolk. Try our method of curing the yolk first to give it some flavour and firm it up a little.

 For the tartare

-600g Beef fillet tail, diced into cubes about 7mm
+600g Beef fillet tail or beef fillet, diced into cubes about 7mm

 2 Shallots, peeled and finely chopped